Pineapple55555/Overflow/README.md

 # Overflow - Hackathon Project (January 2025)

 ## Overview
 Overflow is a modern twist on the classic Snake game.
 Built using **Three.js**, it renders a 3D environment where the snake collects `1`s and `0`s to form the correct 8-bit binary representation of a decimal number prompted at the top of the screen.
-Once the 8-bit value is complete, the player must return to the center of the arena to score points.
+Once the 8-bit value is complete, the player must return to the centre of the arena to score points.
 If the player collects more than 8 bits, they overflow and lose the game!

 ## Features
 - **3D Gameplay with Three.js:** A unique take on the classic Snake game in a 3D environment powered by Three.js.